 When things feel unmanageable, it normally indicates that you are ready for change.
 Instead of bottoming out, course correct your behaviors.

-If you know that you want to make a change in your , you are the best to advocate for yourself.
+If you know that you want to make a change in your life, you are the best person to advocate for yourself.